-Find out more about notice of correction on Mental Health and Money website
+Find out more about notice of correction on Mental Health and Money website.

-If you think you have been unfairly treated because of poor mental wellbeing
+If you think you have been unfairly treated

 If you feel you have been unfairly treated by your bank, building society or lender after you have told them about your mental health, you must first give them an opportunity to put things right.
 The simplest way to do this is to speak to a supervisor or a manager.
 If this doesn’t sort things, complain in writing.

 Having poor mental wellbeing can make it extra hard to start a formal complaint procedure, so you could ask a friend or family member to help you instead.
 You could agree what to include in a letter, ask them to type it for you, and then you can sign it.
 They could also go with you to your branch to make a complaint as moral support.